nabla-containers/nabla-linux/README.md

 # Limitations

 - No virtual memory (VM) and no memory protection.
+A single address space is shared by multiple processes, so a process writing into the NULL page will "kill" every process running in the VM (not what you would expect).
 - No forks.
-Which is partially solved by using vforks instead.
+Which is partially solved by using vforks.
 - Can only run PIE executables (https://en.wikipedia.org/wiki/Position-independent_code).
 - Have to use our modified musl libc.